Migrate to Serenity (SaaS)¶

 $ cd /home/akeneo/pim

 The Akeneo Support team must validate the output of the above commands before we can schedule any migration.

-Once we have received all of this information and validated it, we can schedule the Flexibility to Serenity migration operation with our Cloud Engineering team.
-Their hours are Monday to Friday, 9:00 am to 6:00 pm CET.
+Once we have received all of this information and validated it, we can schedule the Serenity migration operation with our Cloud Engineering team.
+Their hours are Monday to Friday, 9:00 am to 6:00 pm CET, excluding French public holidays.
 Please provide at least 48 hours notice between your request and the actual migration time slot.
 This gives our team time to prepare and to ensure that your migration runs smoothly.

 For most instances, migrations will take between 2 and 4 hours.
 However, the duration of individual migration operations can vary — especially if your catalog is very large or complex.

 If you have concerns about the timing of a migration, please let us know in the migration Support ticket and we will work with you to find the best solution.

 When choosing a timeslot to schedule your migration, please keep in mind that your PIM will not be available while we migrate the data and set up your Serenity instance.